-The Department of Womens and Gender Studies at DePaul University offers an undergraduate major and minor, a Five year BA/MA program, a Master of Arts (MA), and a four course Graduate Certificate.
+We offer an undergraduate major and minor, a Five year BA/MA program, a Master of Arts (MA) Graduate Program, and a four-course Graduate Certificate Program.
 A high percentage of Womens and Gender Studies undergraduate students double major in other academic departments or programs.

 Priority deadline to apply for the Department of Women's and Gender Studies Master of Arts program is February 15th.